 Part 1.
 Error Analysis: Why Does the External Hard Drive Show Up as Read Only on Mac

-In case of this failure, to figure out whether your device is in Read Only mode or not, check for the three symptoms:
+To figure out whether your external hard drive is in Read Only mode or not, check for the three symptoms:

 - Unable to copy anything from the drive to Mac

 - Unable to delete anything from the drive

 - The device permissions show, "You can only read."

 There can be several reasons behind the problem, we will discuss some of them below.